Harsha Bhogle

 Harsha Bhogle (born 19 July 1961) is an Indian cricket commentator and journalist.
-Bhogle has cemented his reputation for being a notable personality in the global cricket broadcasting industry.

 Early life

 Bhogle was born into a Marathi-speaking family in Hyderabad.
 He is the son of Achyut D. Bhogle, a professor of French language, and Shalini Bhogle, a professor of psychology.
 During an interview with The Grade Cricketer podcast, Bhogle revealed that his mother's family was originally from Lahore and she migrated to India as a child during the partition, in the middle of 1947.
 He attended Hyderabad Public School, Begumpet, and subsequently earned a B.Tech degree in Chemical Engineering from Osmania University's College of Technology in Hyderabad.
 He received an MBA from IIM Ahmedabad.
 He then joined an advertising agency for which he worked for two and a half years, following which he served at a sports management company for an equal period.

 Career

-Early on, Bhogle played A Div cricket in Hyderabad and represented Osmania University at the Rohinton Baria Tournament.
+Early on, Bhogle played A Div cricket for a long time in Hyderabad and represented Osmania University at the Rohinton Baria Tournament.
 He started commentating at the age of 19 with All India Radio, while living in Hyderabad.
 In 1991–92, he became the first Indian commentator to be invited by the Australian Broadcasting Corporation during India's cricket series before the 1992 Cricket World Cup.
 He has since worked for ABC Radio Grandstand during India's Australian tours, and for eight years worked for the BBC as part of their commentary team in the 1996 and the 1999 Cricket World Cups.

 Since 1995, he has been presenting live cricket from all around the world for ESPN STAR Sports and was part of the commentary team that included Ravi Shastri, Sunil Gavaskar, and Alan Wilkins along with Geoff Boycott and Navjot Singh Sidhu, for a few seasons, and later, Ian Chappell and Sanjay Manjrekar.

 He covered the 2011–12 series in Australia solely for ABC Radio.

 Bhogle has been covering all Indian Premier League seasons since 2009.
 He was dropped from the commentary team by BCCI in April 2016.
 No official reason was given, but according to media reports, it was due to a combination of factors including criticism from Indian players and an incident during the opening game of the T20 World Cup where Bhogle's access between Hindi and English commentary boxes was restricted.

 He has hosted television programs such as Harsha Online, Harsha Unplugged and School Quiz Olympiad for ESPN and Star Sports.

 Bhogle had a television programme named after him, Harsha ki khoj(lit.
 'Harsha's search'), that strove to find broadcasting talent in India.

 Bhogle expanded his online presence by hosting Out of the Box with Harsha Bhogle on YouTube.

 Bhogle was voted the favourite TV cricket commentator by ESPNcricinfo users based on a worldwide poll.
 Bhogle has also anchored BBC's travel serial Travel India and Business Today Acumen Business Quiz and Debate competitions.

 Bhogle was the advisor to the Mumbai Indians for the 2008 IPL.